cibc mobile ad

 If you held ownership of the property for 10 years, and it was rented out for 4 years, you would input 6 years into line 3 on Form T2091(IND) and complete the calculation in Part 1 to calculate your principal residence exemption.

-In some cases, you can maintain the principal residence exemption while renting units in your principal residence.
-However, for this to qualify, you must meet all of the following criteria as outlined by the CRA.
+In some cases, you can maintain the principal residence exemption while renting part of your principal residence.
+However, for this to apply, you must meet all of the following criteria as outlined by the CRA.

 • The rental use of the property must be small in comparison to its use as a principal residence.